-Since everything is in one place, it is frequently referred to as a “go-to resort” and is expected to usually have good snow conditions.
+Since everything is in one place, it is often referred to as a “go-to resort” and is expected to usually have good snow conditions.
 There are a few great lodging options, such as:

 - €€€ – Résidence Montana Premier – close to the ski school

 - €€€€ – Fahrenheit Seven Val Thorens – with spa facilities